TeamMacLean/basic_alignment/06-hpc.Rmd

 So that's all you need to know to submit a job.
 Let's test how that works by creating a simple job and running that.
 Then we'll try a bigger alignment job.
 These are

   1. Create a job using a submission script that runs this command `date`.
 Check what the `date` command does on the command line.
-Note that it runs very quickly (is a short job) and uses very little memory (< 1G).
+Note that it runs very quickly (is a short job) and uses very little memory (< 1G) and only needs one CPU.
   2. What happened to the output?
 Check the contents of your directory when the job is done and examine the new files (`less` is useful for this).
   3. Explicitly create an output file by running this command through the HPC instead `date > date.txt`.
 What is the contents of the folder now?
 What effect did explicitly naming an output file have.
 What is the `slurm_xxxx.out` file for?
   4. Run an alignment job using the information we learned in the earlier chapters.
 The reference file `ecoli_genome.fa`, `ecoli_left_R1.fq`, `ecoli_right_R2.fq` are available in the HPC filesystem in the folder. `/tsl/data/reads/bioinformatics/tutorial/alignments/`